Flipbook updates that can affect statistics

 Note: Pages are listed in the statistics report in the same order as they appear now in your flipbook, in the published version.

-So what if I add a new page today and then check the report of how the flipbook has performed in the previous month?
+So what if I add a new page and then check the report to see how the flipbook has performed in the last month?

 The page will still show up in your report but with 0 views.
 If you inserted a new page in your flipbook and it is page 25 now, the report will list it as page 25, even if you check the stats for last year, when page 25 was not yet part of the flipbook.